Adhias/recipes/fajita.rst

 Instructions
 ------------

 #.
-Prepare avacado dip by smashing together avacados, chopped onions, cilantro, salt and lemon juice.
+Prepare avocado dip by smashing together avocados, chopped onions, cilantro, salt, and lemon juice.
 #.
 Cook black beans

    #.
 Rinse and drain black beans
    #.
-Heat two tablespoon of olive oil
+Heat two tablespoons of olive oil
    #.
 Add 3 tablespoon chopped onions and saute it for 3 to 4 minutes
    #.
 When onions turn golden brown, add black beans
    #.
 Add taco seasoning and mix well
    #.
 Saute for 3 to 4 more minutes
 #.
 Prepare vegetables by,

    #.
-Slice thing all peppers, carrots, Zuchini and remaining onion
+Slice thing all peppers, carrots, Zucchini and remaining onion
    #.
 Heat up olive oil in a large pan.
    #.
 Add onion slices and saute for 2 to 3 minutes
    #.
 Add sliced carrots, saute for 5 to 7 minutes
    #.
-Add all peppers and zuchini
+Add all peppers and zucchini
    #.
-Saute everything on mediun heat for 10 minutes or until everything looks cooked
+Saute everything on medium heat for 10 minutes or until everything looks cooked
    #.
 Garnish with salt and black pepper
 #.
 Cook tortilla by spreading a bit of olive oil in a pan
 #.
-Prepare fahitas by,
+Prepare fajitas by,

    #. spread beans
    #. vegetables
    #.
 Lettuce
    #. avocados
-   #. sour Cream
+   #. sour cream
    #. salsa